Sulles/YOLOL_Simulator/README.md

 ## Planned work for 0.2 Release
 Dynamically create line methods as a part of each YOLOL chip object rather than having the interpreter create the functions and hard code the YOLOL Chip to import from the file the interpreter created

+Improve network GUI by having a drop-down option to display information for each object in a network

 ## Want to Contribute?
 This is an open source project and all contributions are welcome!
 Feel free to join the discord channel dedicated to CYLONS https://discord.gg/rmu6aCr and PM me (username=StolenLight) and I would be more than happy to discuss how you would like to help!